 - privileges of pilot licence use

-- requirements to obtain, upgrade or renew a pilot licence
+- how to get, upgrade or renew a pilot licence

-- requirements to obtain, upgrade or renew a pilotage exemption certificate.
+- how to get, upgrade or renew a PEC.

 All vessels 35 metres or greater in length within the compulsory pilotage area must either carry a licensed pilot or be under the lawful command of a master who holds a valid pilotage exemption certificate.